SURF: Summer Undergraduate Research Fellowships

 Can I take a summer course or serve as a TA/instructor for a summer course and also participate in SURF?

 Summer research is a full-time endeavor.
 Students are generally discouraged from pursuing credit-bearing work during the period of their undergraduate research.
-If a student has a compelling reason to take a summer course, the coursework cannot interfere with the student's research, and it should not require any adjustment to the student's research schedule.
+If a student has a compelling reason to take a summer course, the coursework cannot interfere with the student's research, or with our required Speak Up! series (see dates to the right); it should not require any adjustment to the student's research schedule.
 Students must receive permission from their faculty mentor and from the head of the URO, Dr. Stephanie Wallach, before they may enroll in credit-bearing work or participate as a TA/instructor for the same time period.

 Can I receive SURF and also work another job?